treep78/game-project-scope-study/Response.md

 1. A new player can register
 2. Players 1 and 2 can log in
-3. users can log out
+3. Users can log out
-4. a new game can be started
+4. A new game can be started
-5. user's can see play stats
+5. User's can see play statistics

 Creative spin: